ebcoop/rulesandpolicies/Rules.md

 2. The term of office of the first directors is to be not more than 3 years ending on the day of the third annual general meeting after the formation meeting.

->**Note.** The rules may require that directorsâ€™ terms are of different length to enable rotational retirement.
+>**Note.** The rules may require that directors’ terms are of different length to enable rotational retirement.

 3. The term of office of directors elected thereafter, is to commence from the annual general meeting at which they are elected and ends on the day of the third annual general meeting thereafter.